Are flies endangered?

 It will probably surprise you to hear that the house fly is critically endangered.

-Just checking your paying attention… no it won’t surprise you to hear that the house fly is actually thought to be the most common animal on the planet.
-But don’t let that make you think they’re not special in their own way; humans are also (seemingly) everywhere and we all have at least a few of those we think are pretty great.
+However the house fly is also thought to be the most common animal on the planet.
+Don’t let that make you think they’re not special in their own way; humans are also seemingly everywhere and we all have a few of those we think are pretty great.

 The house fly may be numerous, and irritating at picnics, and yes, they can carry many disease-causing pathogens including typhoid, cholera, and leprosy, but they have many upsides too.